abrlox/home-assistant-phoenix-ev-charger/README.md

 # home-assistant-phoenix-ev-charger
 Home Assistant Component for reading data locally from Phoenix Contact  EV Charge Controllers through modbus TCP.
-They are found e.g. in ESL "Walli LIGHT" and  "Walli LIGHT pro" wallboxes
+They are found e.g. in ESL "Walli LIGHT" and  "Walli LIGHT pro" wallboxes.

+Based on home-assistant-saj-modbus from @wimb0.